My Breast Cancer Journey

 Meditating with a Buddhist Monk

 June 10, 2004 – Sue, a friend of mine and a naturopath, told me of a place where I could learn meditation with Buddhist monks.
 That appealed to me.
 I managed to talk Bill into driving Sue and I there and he took part as well.
 It was a very wet and windy night so we were both grateful Bill drove!
 The monk was British and spoke with a resonant voice about the workings of the mind and how Buddhists are quite simple – they just strive for happiness!
 We all loved the monk, whose name is Rabten, and appreciated what he had to say and how we felt afterward.
 Bill was most impressed and is eager to return!
 Surprise!

 June 11, 2004 – I attended another meditation class today held by the Cancer Council facility nearby.
 I’m generally of the opinion that anything worth learning is worth throwing yourself into.
 I have to say, though, that the Buddhist meditation was better, more interesting and enjoyable.

 Making a Decision on Radiotherapy

 She wanted me to just move the appointment, not cancel it altogether – I know she was just doing her job, but it was pretty confrontational for me.
 And very liberating – when I hung up the phone, I went outside on the grass and skipped around shouting “I’M NOT GOING AND YOU CAN’T MAKE ME!”

 In the end, I chose not to do the radiation treatments.
-The hospital where I would need to go was an hour away (one way) and since the doctors had already said I was cancer free, I felt I could better use the time and do something for myself that wasn’t so stressful or toxic to my body (having just undergone six months of toxic chemotherapy).
+The hospital where I would need to go was an hour away (one way) and since the doctors had already said I was cancer free, I felt I could better use the time and do something for myself that wasn’t so stressful or toxic to my body.
+If you’d like to know what I did instead, see my post My Thoughts on Breast Radiation

 Colon Hydrotherapy – A Cleansing Experience